cosmicRover/goggles/README.md

 ## 5. Testing and Quality Assurance
 - **Testing Strategy**:
   - Manual testing of functionality and usability of the app.
-A google form for users to submit feedback.
-  - Unit, Integration and UI testing whereever applicable.
+  - Unit testing whereever applicable.
 - **Performance Criteria**: Negligible system impact/overhead while running this app in the background.

 ## 6. Deployment and Maintenance